PriteshGajjarJava/coreJava24/Notes.md

 - What if i want to have a method which i am going to using in my class only, which scope i should give? private

+Exception Handling:

+There are 2 types of errors.

+1) Compilation errors
+   e.g. Syntax error (semicolon missing, bracket missing, wrong function name etc)

+2) Runtime errors
+   These errors occurs at runtime due to some programming mistake or user input.

+Exception:
+	- Exception is runtime error which cause program to terminate abnormally.
+	- If exception occurs at runtime and if it's not handled then program is terminated.

+If there are 10 lines and exception occurs at 3rd line (and if it's not handled), program will be terminated and lines from 4-10 are not executed.

+How to handle Exceptions?

+Java provides try-catch-finally blocks to do exception handling.

+1) "try" block
+Syntax:

+	try {
+		// lines of code where there is possiblity of an exception }

+In try block we write lines where there is chance of an exception.
+Ideally we should keep minimal code in "try" block.

+2) "catch" block

+Syntax:
+	catch(<Exception-class> obj) {
+	 // Exception handling logic
+	}

+"catch" block is an exception handler block which gets executed ONLY when exception occurs.
+We can write multiple catch blocks with try.
+If exception occurs, JVM would fine best matching catch block based on exception and only one catch block will be executed.

+Order of multiple catch block must be child and then later parent.
+(Parent at bottom)

+3) "finally" block
+Syntax:
+	 finally {
+	 	// Code which you want to execute in both scenarion success/failure.
+	 }
+With try-catch pair we can add at most one "finally" block.(It's optional) "finally" block gets executed in both failure/success scenarios.
+Generally logic of cleanup is written in "finally" block. e.g Closing DB connection, Closing File, Closing socket etc.

+Two conditions where "finally" will NOT be executed:
+1) If try block is not hit
+2) If it encounters System.exit(0) before reaching finally block.

+Possible combinations of try-catch-finally:

+1) try-catch
+2) try-multiple catch blocks
+3) try-catch-finally
+4) try-multiple catch - finally
+5) try-finally

+Types of Exception:

+- Checked Exception
+- Unchecked exception

+Checked Exception:
+ - More critical
+ - Mandatory to handle.
+Compiler enforces.
+ - Parent class is "Exception"
+ - ex.
+ 	SQLException, FileNotFoundException, IOException, ServletException etc.

+UnChecked Exceptions:
+  - Less Critical
+  - Not mandatory to handle.
+Compiler doesn't enforce.
+  - Parent is "RuntimeException"
+  - ex.
+  		ArithmeticException, NullPointerException, ArrayIndexOutOfBoundsException, NumberFormatException

+//Option 2 of handling chekced exception => Ignoring Checked Exception by writing "throws" in signature
+// Don't use try-catch instead write main() as below
+// public static void main(String[] args) throws IOException

+"throws" keyword:

+	- "throws" keyword is used with method signature.
+	- Syntax: throws <Exception1>, <Exception2>...
+	e.g.
+			public void readLine() throws IOException
+			public void fun() throws SQLException, IOException {}
+	- Exception used with "throws" should be Checked exception
+	- Using "throws" keyword in method signature, we are telling outside world that there is a possiblity of critical exception coming from my function. e.g. void fun() throws SQLException {}
+		With this we are telling caller of fun() that there is possiblity of SQLException.
+	- Caller who callse function with 'throws' has 2 options:
+		1) Handle critical exception using try-catch
+		2) Ignore that critical exception by declaring "throws" in caller function.
+	- Generally in library function which are going to be used by others, we should use "throws" keyword. e.g boolean validateAge() throws AgeInvalidException {}
+				boolean validateATMPin() throws PINInvalidException {}

+"throw" keyword:

+	- "throw" keyword is used to throw an exception.
+	- Syntax
+		throw new <Exception-class>();
+		e.g.
+			throw new AgeInvalidException();//explicitly throwing an exception
+	- Generally used with user-defined exceptions

+	e.g.

+	boolean validateAge(int age) throws AgeInvalidException {
+		if (age < 1 || age >  100) {
+			throw new AgeInvalidException();
+		}
+		return true;
+	}

+Exception classes hierarchy
+User DefinedException